F-Nino/Rule-Processor/Decisions.md

 ### Chosen Approach: Rule Interface Pattern
-Create a `ValidationRule` interface with concrete implementations for each rule
+Create a `ValidationRule` abstract class to share createViolation method but each implements their own validate method based on their specific validation logic
 - **Rationale**:
 - Quick to implement under time constraints
 - Easy to add new rules in the future